devdatta95/OCR_Documents_With_Flask/README.md

 ### 1. Install Python 3+ and Anaconda

 If you don't already have Python 3+ installed And Anaconda, grab it from <https://www.anaconda.com/products/individual>.
-You'll want to download install the version of **Python 3.6**. because latest version is not compatible with library
+You'll will need to download and install the version of **Python 3.6**. because latest version is not compatible with library

 ### 2. Download Tesseract